elkebir-group/TRIBAL/README.md

 ## IO Formats

- See `example/input` for examples of all input files.

-See `example/output` for examples of all output files

 1. *Isotype transition probability inference:*
     + **Input**:
         - A text file containing a list of clonotype subdirectory names (see example below) which are to be included in the inference